 The shortbread can be shaped before or after cooking, and most traditional recipes call for discs, squares, petticoat tails (triangular pizza-shaped slices made out of a big circle), or thick rectangular fingers.
 Pat the shortbread into the pan and cut after baking or roll it and cut the dough in the preferred shape.
 Note that because this dough is fairly loose, it can be a bit challenging to roll into intricate shapes, but this is one of those cookies whose beauty is its simplicity.

 For a sweet twist, dip the cookies into melted chocolate or white chocolate or frost them for a festive holiday treat.
-Make bigger batches and give them as holiday gifts to family and friends, or make them any old time you'd like a little something to drink with your coffee or tea.
+Make bigger batches and give them as holiday gifts for family and friends, or make them any old time you'd like a little something to drink with your coffee or tea.

 Click Play to See This Classic Butter Shortbread Recipe Come Together